 Many families are used to being on the go.
-If your family are seasoned travellers, you may want to venture further afield for a family safari in Africa.
+If your family are seasoned travellers, then you may want to venture further afield for a family safari in Africa.

 Botswana Family Safaris

 Botswana is a wonderful adventure safari destination for families.
 It's a very safe and stable country offering excellent family adventures and safaris for older children who enjoy being out in the wild.
 Plus a family adventure safari in Botswana has plenty of activity.
-Ranging from game drives in open 4 x 4, mokoro trips, boat cruises, fishing and game walks (Note the latter is for older teenagers only).
+Ranging from game drives in open 4 x 4, mokoro trips, boat cruises to fishing and game walks.
+(Note the latter is for older teenagers only).